IEK-5/PV-GRIP/README.md

 performs computations of effective irradiance along a given route.

-For the route computation, `box` (e.g. `'[-50,-50,50,50]'`) parameter specifies minimum distance allowed from every observation point in the route to the edge of the sampled data (in meters). `box_delta` defines maximum allowed box.
+For the route computation, `box` (e.g. `'[-50,-50,50,50]'`) parameter specifies the minimum distance allowed from every observation point in the route to the edge of the sampled data (in meters). `box_delta` defines the maximum allowed box.

-To compute route, a series of regions is sampled to cover every point along a route.
-Then, the effective irradiance computed using the sampled topographical data.
+To compute route, a series of regions are sampled to cover every point along a route.
+Then, the effective irradiance is computed using the sampled topographical data.

 For example,